 Employee Appreciation Day is closely linked with a book titled 1001 Ways to Reward Employees by Dr. Bob Nelson.
 It is usually celebrated on the first Friday in the month of March.
 The impact of this action alone resonates far beyond a single Friday in March.

 The aftermath of a great gesture like handing out free coffees or saying thank you on Employee Appreciation Day is a perfect start.
 Facts show that genuine, frequent appreciation isn’t just a good gesture; it is a game-changer.
-It has proven to increase engagement, productivity, creativity, and retention.
+It has proven to increase engagement, productivity, creativity, alignment and retention.

 In this article, we will discuss key facts to prove why appreciating your employee is as important as drinking water daily.
 We will further discuss how to make every day feel like Employee Appreciation Day.